 While residential instruction is suspended for the remainder of the semester, student services remain available.
 Visit the Virtual Resources web page for a summary of hours, contact information and additional support.

-The Writing Center has gone fully online for the remainder of the spring semester.
-All Writing Center appointments will take place digitally.
-Students, faculty and staff can continue to log into the schedule, select Face-to-Face (Spring 2020) schedule, and reserve an appointment.
+Writing Center appointments will take place digitally.
+Students, faculty and staff can continue to log into the schedule, select “Face-to-Face” schedule, and reserve an appointment.
 Rather than meet with a consultant in the Writing Center, users will now be receiving electronic feedback from consultants.
-Please also note that while the Writing Center is operating exclusively in an online format, appointments must be made at least 48 hours in advance.
+Please also note appointments must be made at least 48 hours in advance.
 Contact Ben Erwin with any questions about Writing Center policies or procedures.

 Career Services Virtual Offerings